TomFahey/FPGA-I2C-Monitor/README.md

 ## Usage

-The design was succesfully tested with an Intel DE-10 Nano and Tang Nano 9K, recording the I2C transactions between a PC and CY4534 USB-C Power Delivery dev board, with the I2C bus operating at around 300KHz.
+The design was succesfully tested with an Intel DE-10 Nano and Tang Nano 9K, recording the I2C transactions between a PC and CY4534 USB-C Power Delivery development board, with the I2C bus operating at around 300KHz.
 Faster clocks should be possible (depending on the clock speed of the FPGA used), although I haven't tested that myself.
 With the default parameters, the implementation footprint on a Nano 9K came to approximately 200 LUTs and 100FFs.

 There a few parameters that should be adjusted, according to your intended usecase: